What is stuttering?

 Nobody is certain what causes stuttering.
 It affects people from all backgrounds, intelligence levels and personalities, although males are more likely to stutter than females.
 It runs in some families, although it can happen on its own.
 About 1% of people stutter at any given time.

-Stuttering is most likely due to some problem with brain activity that underlies speech production.
-In short, stuttering is thought to be a physical disorder and is not thought to be caused by psychological factors such as nervousness or stress, or parenting practices.
+Stuttering is most likely due to some problem with brain activity that underlies how the child speaks.
+It is thought to be a physical disorder and is not thought to be caused by psychological factors such as nervousness or stress, or parenting practices.
 While anxiety does not cause stuttering, it can make it worse, which can then make the anxiety worse.

 Treatment of stuttering